elerel/ms3-kiwi-lingo/README.md

 #### Colour Scheme

-The colour scheme in Kiwi Lingo is intended to be eye-catching and fun.
+The colour scheme in Kiwi Lingo is intended to be eye-catching, fun and of an informal nature.
 I also wanted to incorporate some of the classic New Zealand colours, such as black, silver and white, adding in some eye-catching and attention-grabbing colours that are used mostly in the site's buttons and search bars.
 Throughout the site pages, I used a black to white linear gradient background image effect which seemed to work nicely with the theme of the site.
 I used [Color-Hex](https://www.color-hex.com/) to create the below colour chart.
 The main colours of the site used are:

 ![image](https://res.cloudinary.com/elerel/image/upload/v1620243920/colorscheme_nadi8v.png)